isieo/VMCBlendshapeInterceptor/README.md

     "send_blendshape_to_performer": false, //send the blendshapes to the performer port instead of the game/marionette "debug_controller": false,   // For VR use, you might want to find the actual button names, set this to true then in steamvr, press the buttons it should appear in the console window (make sure steam menu is closed)
-    "animationFPS": 60,          // How many "frames" should be sent per second when animating a blendshape
+    "animationFPS": 60,          // How many "frames" should be sent per second when animating a blendshape "repeat_packets": false,          // Repeat all the packets to a different application, useful if want to have multiple marionette softwares
+    "repeat_host": "127.0.0.1",
+    "repeat_port": 39542,
 ```